Permanent Residents: Know Your Rights at a Port of Entry

 CBP cannot force you to sign Form I-407 or abandon your green card.
 You have the right to refuse to sign Form I-407 and request a hearing, a crucial step in protecting your rights as a US permanent resident.
 You will remain a permanent resident unless an immigration judge issues an official order of removal, a serious concern under the US denied entry policies.

 To avoid possible delays, a concern for those navigating CBP ports of entry and US port of entry airports list, we strongly encourage you to speak with an experienced immigration attorney before making any travel plans.
 This is especially important for understanding the temporary foreign worker definition, the green card port of entry question, and broader US entry requirements for US citizens.
 Do you have questions or concerns about travelling as a permanent resident, possibly facing denied entry to US scenarios, or navigating CBP questions?
-Give us a call at (503) 427-8243 or click here to schedule a consultation, essential steps for ensuring your entry into the US is as smooth as possible, whether you’re dealing with CBP secondary inspection experience or US customs questions and answers.
+Give us a call at (503) 427-8243 or schedule a consultation, essential steps for ensuring your entry into the US is as smooth as possible, whether you’re dealing with CBP secondary inspection experience or US customs questions and answers.